COVID-19: 24/7 hotline 800 190 590, click to read more information

 - have refugee status granted by the Republic of Poland,

-- enjoy temporary protection in the territory of the Republic of Poland,
+- have been granted temporary protection in the territory of the Republic of Poland,